SteadBytes/ai-nanodegree/L12-simulated-annealing/simulated-annealing.md

 # Simulated Annealing
 General form of optimization for finding **global optima** in the presence of many **local optima** in a search space.

-Simlar to [Hill-Climbing](./hill-climbing.md) **but** aims to **avoid getting 'stuck' at local optima**.
+* Probabilistic technique for finding an approzimate solution to an optimization problem Simlar to [Hill-Climbing](./hill-climbing.md) **but** aims to **avoid getting 'stuck' at local optima**.

 * Chooses a **random 'move'**: